 This is something that Roland Sands understands very well, and one of the reasons he’s become so successful.

 The Triumph Scrambler 900 we’re looking at here exemplifies this approach perfectly.
-RSD built it for the Tony Hawk Foundation, and on Monday it sold for $32,500.
+RSD built it for the Tony Hawk Foundation, and it was sold for $32,500.
 It went under the hammer at a charity auction to raise money to build free public skateparks in low-income areas.

 Sands chose a 2011 model Scrambler as the base, and upgraded the dynamics and rider experience using bolt-on parts that won’t damage reliability.

 The engine internals have been left unmodified, but a performance boost comes from an Arrow 2-into-1 stainless steel exhaust—plus K&N filtration and an air injection removal kit from British Customs.
 (This reduces the operating temperature of the engine and also eliminates popping during deceleration, especially with aftermarket pipes).

 Braking has been improved with an oversized floating front rotor, and the suspension has been worked over by Progressive: the front forks have been re-sprung and re-valved, and the rear shocks replaced with Progressive’s 970 series reservoir shocks.
 Tires are Dunlop Trailmax TR91s.